brakluner/ChaosMagicSystem/README.md

-CMS: Chaos Magic System.
+CMS: Chaos Mech System.
 By powers not understood by human beings, the CMS works, from the command line, run the server, and it will link up with your database and save/view/delete departments, roles, and employees.